-THE INDEX'S METHODOLOGY FOR CALCULATING THE NOTIONAL FINANCING COST WAS RECENTLY CHANGED -
+• THE INDEX'S METHODOLOGY FOR CALCULATING THE NOTIONAL FINANCING COST WAS RECENTLY CHANGED -

 Effective December 20, 2021, the notional financing cost on each day was set equal to the daily SOFR rate on that day plus a fixed spread.
-Prior to that date, the notional financing cost was calculated based on overnight USD LIBOR rates.
+Prior to that date, the notional financing cost was calculated as a composite rate of interest intended to track the overnight rate of return of a notional position in a 3-month time deposit in U.S. dollars, calculated by reference to 2-month and 3-month USD LIBOR rates.